wildducktheories/y2j/README.md

 This tool provides a utility for converting json to yaml and vice versa.

-The script will use the local python installation if one exists and the necessary python modules are installed or will use a docker container based on the wildducktheories/y2j image otherwise.
+The script will use the local instances of jq, python and the required python modules if they exist locally or will use a docker container based on the wildducktheories/y2j image otherwise.

 #INSTALLATION

 ```
-docker run -e INSTALL_DIR=/usr/local/bin --rm wildducktheories/y2j y2j.sh installer | bash
+docker run --rm wildducktheories/y2j y2j.sh installer /usr/local/bin | bash
 ```

-If INSTALL_DIR is not specified, the installer will install the scripts into /usr/local/bin
+#LIMITATIONS
+j2y only supports converstion of a single object or a single array on stdin, consequently jq-filters specified with yq must only produce outputs which satisfy this constraint otherwise the pipeline will fail.

 #AUTHOR